w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 ### Other Actions

-- Buying an item up for sale
+- Buying an item up for sale.
 - Burning (i.e., destroy) items or a single item (burning must be signed either by the admin of the collection or the owner).
 - [Smart attributes](https://github.com/paritytech/substrate/pull/12702) allow an NFT owner to grant